 In-app purchases are the most direct way to make money online.
 They are a proven way to monetize apps that have worked throughout time.

 The benefits of in-app purchases are countless.
-People love to shop with their phones – 44.6% of Black Friday shopping online is done through mobile devices.
+People love to shop with their phones – 44.6% of Black Friday shopping online was done through mobile devices in 2019.
+Every year the mobile purchases increase more.

 What is more, when they make those purchases, they are 24% more likely to spend money on in-app purchases than they do on paid apps.
 Interestingly, a huge chunk of that profit goes directly to the app developer.